 Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
-Services provided at an outpatient hospital Deductible applies. \$75 copayment or a 20% coinsurance depending on the Medicare-covered service. \$75 copayment - outpatient office surgery 20% coinsurance - all other outpatient hospital services such as outpatient palliative care.
-You pay these amounts until you reach the out-of-pocket maximum.
+Services provided at an outpatient hospital Deductible applies. \$75 copayment or a 20% coinsurance depending on the Medicare-covered service. \$75 copayment - office surgery 20% coinsurance for all other outpatient hospital services You pay these amounts until you reach the out-of-pocket maximum.
 Prior authorization is required.
 Services provided at an ambulatory surgical center Deductible applies.
 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
 Prior authorization is required.
+Over-the-counter benefit \$0 copayment Members receive \$175 per quarter to spend on over-the-counter (OTC) items. \$125 may be spent on items from a plan-approved Health Catalog. \$50 may be spent on incontinence supplies.
+This benefit will be available to members via a pre-loaded "flex" card.
+Members will access their Grocery benefit using the same "flex" card.
+Credits carry forward to the next period if unused.